It is hard to imagine that anyone in this country has not been touched by divorce in one way or another.

 rate of divorce?

-marriage.
-Prior to the divorce reforms of the 1970s, most divorces were based
+the divorce reforms of the 1970s, most divorces were based upon the

-upon the ground of "fault."
-Generally one of the spouses had to be
+ground of "fault."
+Generally one of the spouses had to be guilty

 recently this has given way to "no-fault" divorces.

-no-fault, "traditional legal marriage was grounded in the Christian conception
+Prior to no-fault, "traditional legal marriage was grounded in the

 [Marriage] is the most solemn and important of human transactions.
 It is regarded by all Christian nations as the basis of civilzed society, of sound morals, and of the domestic affections...The mutual comfort and happiness of the parties are the principal, but not the only, objects of the [marriage].
 It is intended also for the benefit of their common offspring, and is an important element in the moral order, security and tranquility of civilized society.
 The parties cannot dissolve the contract, as they can others, by mutual consent, and no light or trivial causes should be suffered to effect its recision... according to the experience of the most enlightened nations, the happiness of married life greatly depends on its indissolubility.
 [Sheffield v.
 Sheffield, 3 Tex.
 79, 85-86 (Tex.
 Sup.
 Ct.
 1848)].